 Research by Kaur et al. (2014), shows that the serratus anterior can be stabilized if the obliques are active.
-This is important because poor stability of the serratus anterior may result in abnormal shoulder movement, which can lead to an uneven bench press, impingement, and rotator cuff tears.
+This is important because poor stability of the serratus anterior may result in abnormal shoulder movement, which can lead to a bench press imbalance, impingement, and rotator cuff tears.

 Therefore, wearing a weightlifting belt while bench pressing can keep the obliques strong, which influences the stability of your serratus anterior and your overall shoulder position.